franciscohui/franciscohui.github.io/_posts/2017-05-06-feedback-conversations.md

 The third layer of converations are internal dialogues on indentity.
 How does what happened reflect on who I am or think I am?

+With these layers, the conversations become less of "I am going to tell you something and you are going to receive it" into learning conversations.
+I need to understand you across multiple layers before making judgement calls.

 ---
 Both of these frameworks have been very helpful, and I would like to spend more time understanding how they complement each other.